YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 The algorithm identifiers defined by this specification facilitate splitting a signing operation between two cooperating parties, by specifying the division of responsibilities between the two parties.
-The resulting signature can be verified by the same verification procedure as if it had been created by a single party, so this division of responsibilities is an implementation detail of the signer.
+The resulting signature can be verified by the same verification algorithm as if it had been created by a single party, so this division of responsibilities is an implementation detail of the signer.
-Verifiers therefore do not use these split algorithm identifiers, and instead use the corresponding non-split algorithm identifier which identifies the same verification procedure as the split algorithm identifier would.
+Verifiers therefore do not use these split algorithm identifiers, and instead use the corresponding non-split algorithm identifier which identifies the same verification algorithm as the split algorithm identifier would.

 A primary use case for this is splitting a signature operation between a software application and a discrete hardware security module (HSM) holding the private key.